Lagrange-Labs/lsc-client-cli/README.md

 ## Running a Lagrange Client Node

-For the purpose of demonstrating how to run a Lagrange Attestation Node, we've created a Lagrange Operator Network.
-The below commands will allow a developer to run a node and attest to the state of `Optimism`, `Arbitrum` and/or `Mantle` Sepolia Network.
+For the purpose of demonstrating how to run a Lagrange Attestation Node, we've created a Lagrange Holesky Network.
+The below commands will allow a developer to run a node and attest to the state of `Optimism` and `Base` chains.

 ### Chains

-- Optimism: `11155420`
+- Optimism: `10`
-- Arbitrum: `421614`
-- Mantle: `5003`
+- Base: `8453`

 ### Minimum Recommended Hardware

+- VCPUs: `2`
-- RAM: `1 GB`
+- RAM: `4 GB`
 - Storage: `8 GB`
-- AWS instance type: `t2.micro`
+- AWS instance type: `t3.medium`
 - Architecture: 64-bit ARM instance

 > Note: The commands in this README file are for 64-bit ARM AWS ubuntu instance.